gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-01-22-jinzo-paint-vintage-mobile-drawing-app.md

 MPS introduced [the ability to lock colours and prevent them from being drawn over](https://twitter.com/_blubot_/status/1727397680895476153).
 You might think of it as a mask featuring every instance of that particular colour.
 You could also replace colours in a similar way.
 This was done through an intuitive mechanism of a toolbar button or key press to lock one or more specific colours on the palette, which is quite different to the selection or mask approaches required in Photoshop.

 Regardless of whether or not the method of handling colours in MPS is novel or unique, it was adopted as a standard by most Japanese art software for many years.
 JINZO Paint (JZP), a digital art app for PocketPC (Windows CE) created by , was one such app that adopted the MPS way of doing things and I've been using it a bunch recently.
+It offers first class support for drawing in dither patterns, and you can load in custom patterns.
 (Jinzo is the Japanese word for kidney.)

 If you're interested in reading about the interface and functions of JINZO Paint [I've mirrored the manuals for two early versions on my website](https://www.gingerbeardman.com/jzpaint/) as the original location is no longer available.
 A later version supports full 24-bit colour, but removes some useful functions.
 Regardless, all versions use a similar interface so they're easy to use once you're familiar with the general operation.
 One thing I would say is that the toolbars can be opened and selected with a single tap-drag-release, which a huge win for usability that reminds me of the original Apple Macintosh, and Palm OS.